UT Tyler Psychology and Counseling

 The Department of Psychology and Counseling offers two degree plans at the undergraduate level and several graduate level degrees.
 The undergraduate degrees, Bachelor of Science/Arts in Psychology, are appropriate preparation for graduate study in psychology or counseling.

-Opportunities for study at the graduate level include the Master of Science in Clinical Psychology with subplans in General Clinical, School Psychology and Neuropsychology, Master of Arts in Counseling Psychology with subplans in General Counseling and Couples and Families, Master of Arts in School Counseling and the Master of Arts in Interdisciplinary Studies.
+Opportunities for study at the graduate level include the Ph.D. in Clinical Psychology, Master of Science in Clinical Psychology with subplans in General Clinical and Neuropsychology, Master of Arts in Clinical Mental Health Counseling (CMHC), and the Master of Arts in School Counseling.